joncursi/cheddur-whitepaper/whitepaper.md

 [on the App Store](https://itunes.apple.com/us/app/id1269377156) and
 [on Google Play](https://play.google.com/store/apps/details?id=com.cheddur)
 to address these problems.
-As of August 2018, Cheddur has served as the trusted expert for over 50,000 consumers aiming to:
+Since then, Cheddur has served as the trusted expert for over 50,000 consumers (as of August 2018) aiming to:

 * Learn the basics of cryptocurrency.
 * Find the best coins and ICOs to invest in.